-Teaching your child independence is very important.
+Teaching your child and encouraging independence is very important.
 Children are curious and learn through their own exploration.
 Personal exploration teaches children their boundaries and a respect for the water.
 However parents must always be supervising within arm’s reach.

-The Laurie Lawrence program encourages independence by
+The Laurie Lawrence program for encouraging independence is done by:

 - Holding the baby softly